A Career in HR?

 As an HR professional, I think we also get a skewed version of the organisation we work in as we predominantly deal with employees when things go wrong.
 In a previous role, I began thinking the organisation was full of under-performing, moaning employees when in fact there were loads of ambitious, passionate, performing employees and so I decided to make an effort to try and find out the good things.
 If you find yourself in a role with a lot of casework like this, my advice would be to build up relationships with managers you deal with and make an effort to find out the positive things they are coming across.

 Find a way to shine

-As a head office function, I feel us HR professionals can get a raw deal.
+As a head office function, I feel we HR professionals can get a raw deal.
 We can’t always shout about what we do due to confidentiality and so it can be hard to prove our worth.
 It’s not always easy to show what actually adds value to numbers when it comes to people.
-However, as HR has grown as a function, so has our ability to find ways to analyse our practices.
+However, as HR has grown as a function, we can find ways to analyse our practices.
 For me, going on training courses and, specifically, gaining HR qualifications has been invaluable – not only from an ‘academic’ learning process and staying up to date on the latest in HR but also by developing a network of HR professionals I could ask for advice.
 It has been beneficial to me and the organisations I’ve worked for.

 Be prepared to take the rough with the smooth

 Along with long hours and a lot of travel in several of my HR roles, I have a few top pet hates about HR.
 I dislike giving people bad news and worrying about their state of mind.
 I dislike grievances that become very complex.
 Often complexity arises because of the negativity attached to the grievance.
 Then people become embroiled in a cycle of moaning.
 Dealing with entire departments/sites where the culture is very negative is difficult Having to pick apart what to do to improve the issue is also hard.